aidan-parkinson/corporation-sole/README.md

       Peoples freedom and independence are to be respected by other Peoples },
-    Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreementsthat bind them, Peoples are to observe a duty of non-intervention, Peoples have the right of self-defense but no right to instigate war for reasons other than self-defense, Peoples are to honour human rights,
+    Peoples are to observe treaties and undertakings, Peoples are equal and are parties to the agreements that bind them, Peoples are to observe a duty of non-intervention, Peoples have the right of self-defense but no right to instigate war for reasons other than self-defense, Peoples are to honour human rights,